zachary-foster/flashcards/README.md

 To practice one or more decks, use the `practice` function.
 By default, all decks will be used and different types of tests will be randomly chosen.
-Currently, there are only two tests: multiple choice and review (which is not really a test).
+Currently, there are three tests: multiple choice, type the answer, and review (which is not really a test).

     practice(user_dir = user_home_path)